Daniel Jackson (computer scientist)

-Daniel Jackson (born 1963) is a professor of Computer Science at the Massachusetts Institute of Technology (MIT).
-He is the principal designer of the Alloy modelling language, and author of the book Software Abstractions: Logic, Language, and Analysis.
+Daniel Jackson (born 1963) is a professor of computer science at the Massachusetts Institute of Technology (MIT).
+He is the principal designer of the Alloy modelling language, and author of the books Software Abstractions: Logic, Language, and Analysis and The Essence of Software.
+He leads the Software Design Group at MIT's Computer Science and Artificial Intelligence Laboratory.

 Biography

 Jackson was born in London, England, in 1963.

 He studied physics at the University of Oxford, receiving an MA in 1984.
 After completing his MA, Jackson worked for two years as a software engineer at Logica UK Ltd. He then returned to academia to study computer science at MIT, where he received an SM in 1988, and a PhD in 1992.
 Following the completion of his doctorate Jackson took up a position as an Assistant Professor of Computer Science at Carnegie Mellon University, which he held until 1997.
 He has been on the faculty of the Department of Electrical Engineering and Computer Science at MIT since 1997.

 In 2017 he became a Fellow of the Association for Computing Machinery.
+In the same year, he was awarded the ACM SIGSOFT Outstanding Research Award.

 Jackson is also a photographer, and has an interest in the straight photography style.
 The MIT Museum commissioned a series of photographs of MIT laboratories from him, displayed from May to December 2012, to accompany an exhibit of images by Berenice Abbott.

 Jackson is the son of software engineering researcher Michael A. Jackson, developer of Jackson Structured Programming (JSP), Jackson System Development (JSD), and the Problem Frames Approach.